junction-express/junction-legal/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 “You” means any individual or entity using our Services.
 If you use our Services on behalf of another person or entity, you represent and warrant that you’re authorized to accept the Agreement on that person’s or entity’s behalf, that by using our Services you’re accepting the Agreement on behalf of that person or entity, and that if you, or that person or entity, violates the Agreement, you and that person or entity agree to be responsible to us.

-We refer to Samanvay Web Private Limited Inc. as “Samanvay Web Private Limited,” “us,” or “we” throughout these Terms.
+We refer to Samanvay Web Private Limited Inc. as “Samanvay Web Private Limited,” "Junction," “us,” or “we” throughout these Terms.

 2\.
 Your Account
 ----------------